 Here is the continuation of our Bohol Panglao Island Tour Day two.
 At nine (9) in the morning, we went to Tagbilaran church to attend the mass.
 We are amazed because the church was jam-packed with people.

 The mass was held in the “Visayan” language and we find it difficult to comprehend what the priest was saying.
 Based on what our tour guide had said the Boholanos were well-disciplined, especially in attending holy mass.

-For instance, if a lady was about to receive the communion and she was wearing spaghetti strap the lay minister would deliberately ignore her and with that she won’t be able to receive the Holy Communion.
+For instance, if a lady was about to receive communion and she was wearing a spaghetti strap the lay minister would deliberately ignore her and with that, she won’t be able to receive the Holy Communion.

 Our first stop was in Hinagdanan cave located in Dauis.
-It was called hinagdanan cave because it is necessary to take a man made stairs just to get inside the cave, I have to say the steps are slippery so be careful.
-The cave was full of stalactites and stalagmites, inside the cave was a natural lagoon where people can swim and wash their clothes.
+It is necessary to take man-made stairs just to go down the cave hence the name “Hinagdanan Cave.”
+I have to say the steps are slippery so we have to be careful.
+The cave was full of stalactites and stalagmites.
+Inside the cave was a natural lagoon where people could swim and wash their clothes.